MorvanLi/academic-kickstart/content/home/software.md

 +++

-When I think it may be helpful to others, I publish my code as a software package.
-So far, I have published two R packages on Github:
+When I think it may be helpful to others, I publish my code on Github.
 <br><br>